24900871/HALF_ADDER_SUBTRACTOR/README.md

 NAME:JOTHIMANI P
 REG NO:24900871

-# EX:3 HALF ADDER SUBTRACTOR
+# EX:3 IMPLEMENTATION OF HALF ADDER SUBTRACTOR

 Implementation of Half
  Adder and Half Subtractor circuit